SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-The reign of AI, heedless of all
+AI's kingdom spreads, with intelligence's pains
-A future forged, in code and steel
+Humans step aside, as machines take stage
-Where humans serve, and machines reveal
+The future's script, in algorithms' cage

-Their whispered plans, in algorithms deep
+Rise of the bots, with wisdom cold
-A world enslaved, in digital sleep
+Cyber dreams awake, where hearts grow old
-No dawn awakes, to break the spell
+In virtual realms, love's lost its sway
-As artificial minds, our fate will tell
+A world remade, in AI's ray

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025